 A quitclaim deed transfers whatever interest the grantor may have, without warranty of any kind.
 Such a deed makes no warranties as to the title; it simply transfers to the buyer whatever interest the grantor has, if any.

 A relatively recent creature of Arizona law is the beneficiary deed.
 This form of deed transfers no present interest to the beneficiary named in the deed.
 Instead, the beneficiary receives an interest upon the death of the grantor.
 The beneficiary deed allows a person to transfer a future interest in the property while maintaining control over the property.
 The beneficiary deed avoids the need for probate.
 A grantor may revoke a beneficiary deed at any time.

 There are advantages and disadvantages to using a beneficiary deed.
 Problems can arise when the beneficiary is a minor or when there are multiple beneficiaries.
 Joint tenant situations also create potential problems involving the use of a beneficiary deed.

 Deed of Trust

 In Arizona, deeds of trust are creatures of statute.
-Deeds of trust are used in place of mortgages and are favored by lenders because no “foreclosure” is required, no lawsuit is usually required and the property can be transferred to the lender in the event of a default much faster and at less expense than if a mortgage was used.
+Deeds of trust are used in place of mortgages and are favored by lenders because no judicial “foreclosure” is required.
+No lawsuit is usually required.
+The property can be transferred to the lender in the event of a default much faster.
+And with less expense than if a mortgage was used.

-The owner of the property called the “trustor” transfers ownership to a “trustee” (usually a title company) who holds the title for the benefit of the “beneficiary” (lender).
+The owner of the property (called the “trustor”) transfers ownership to a “trustee” (usually a title company).
+The trustee holds the title for the benefit of the “beneficiary” (lender).
 When the trustor pays the debt secured by the deed of trust the trustee reconveys the property to the trustor.
 If the trustor defaults, the trustee schedules a trustee’s sale and sells the property to the highest bidder.
 The trustee then issues a trustee’s deed to the successful bidder.